kstenerud/concise-encoding/cte-specification.md

 #### Continuation

 A continuation escape sequence causes the decoder to ignore all whitespace characters until it encounters the next printable character.
-An escape character (`\`) followed by either LF (u+000a) or CR (u+000d) initiates a continuation.
+The escape character (`\`) followed by either LF (u+000a) or CR (u+000d) initiates a continuation.

 **Example**: